crops/toolbox-docs-wip/README.md

     \\192.168.99.100\workdir
     ```

-* Future versions of the samba container will support NetBIOS so you can refer to file server by name rather than IP address.

 ## Using the poky container
 Before using the poky container, make sure the samba container is running.
 Note that if you have started it in a previous terminal it will still be running.
 Run poky container as follows,  note that we use the volume created above when specifying the workdir.